IBM/db2developerextension-about/docs/troubleshooting/db2-instance-creation-errors.md

 3. Follow the prompts to clean up any incomplete or corrupted setup before attempting a fresh installation.

-   > **Note**: If VS Code is forcefully closed during installation (for example, due to a crash or manual quit), the same pop-up appears on restart to handle cleanup and reinstallation.
+   > **Note**: If VS Code closes unexpectedly during installation, for example, due to an application crash or user-initiated termination, the pop-up appears when you restart VS Code to complete the cleanup and reinstallation.
    {: .note-right}